GeraldIhekwaba/Honeypot-Project/README.md

 Next the outputs.conf file which tells the Universal Forwarder where to send those logs to, which is basically the ip address and listening port number of the Splunk Enterprise[_(Splunkfwd Outputs.conf file)_](/Screenshots/splunkfwd_outputconf.png)

+#### Simulating SSH Attacks and Verifying Logs
+Once the inputs.conf and outputs.conf files are set up, you can simulate SSH attacks on the Cowrie honeypot.
+These attacks will generate log data that is forwarded to Splunk Enterprise.